 Luckily, you're reading a blog post on SEMrush - the perfect place to plan and execute killer PPC campaigns.

-This checklist will walk you through different tools and reports in our software that you can use to research keywords, study competitors, plan ad groups, and track rankings for a campaign.
+This checklist will walk you through different tools and reports in our software that you can use to research keywords, study competitors, plan ad groups, and track rankings for a campaign, all aimed to improve pay per click management.
 Links to each area of the software are in the body of this post and are also in the checklist.

 1. Keyword Research